hluk/CopyQ/docs/scripting-api.rst

    Exports current tab into file.

-   Throws an exception if export fails.
+   :throws Error: Thrown if export fails.

 .. js:function:: importTab(fileName)

    Imports items from file to a new tab.

-   Throws an exception if import fails.
+   :throws Error: Thrown if import fails.

 .. js:function:: exportData(fileName)

    Exports all tabs and configuration into file.

-   Throws an exception if export fails.
+   :throws Error: Thrown if export fails.

 .. js:function:: importData(fileName)

    Imports all tabs and configuration from file.

-   Throws an exception if import fails.
+   :throws Error: Thrown if import fails.

-.. js:function:: String config()
+.. js:function:: config()

    Returns help with list of available application options.